teksrc/teksrc/README.md

-# 🎩

-## Hey there!
+# 🎩 Hey there!

-**I'm Frank: A husband, father, developer, and instructor.**
+**I'm Frank:** *A husband, father, developer, and instructor.*

 ## 🎙️ Content

 In the last nearly 8 years I've worked by title as a modern UI Software Engineer for web and mobile.
-Expect to see Backend Software Engineering with Node, Python, and Go (Preference) and DevOps with Docker, Kubernetes, Istio, Ansible, Helm, Terraform, Jenkins, and Prometheus.
+Expect to see my Backend Software Engineering skills with Node, Python, and Go (Preference) and DevOps with Docker, Kubernetes, Istio, Ansible, Helm, Terraform, Jenkins, and Prometheus.
+As I am truly a full stack developer.

-Currently I'm seeking a new role, but in the meantime I have founded a tech startup, TekSrc.
-Currently as I apply and interview for my next role watch me do DSA via Leetcode, build 3.0.0 of my portfolio site, and a Full Stack SaaS platform web application in React, TypeScript, TanStack, TailwindCSS, Golang, PostgreSQL, Docker, & Kubernetes on my new Twitch and YouTube channels.
+As I seek a new role due to unemployment, I founded a new tech startup, TekSrc.
+While I apply and interview for my next role watch me do DSA via Leetcode, build 3.0.0 of my portfolio site in NextJS, and develop a Full Stack SaaS platform web application from scratch in React, TypeScript, TanStack, TailwindCSS, Golang, PostgreSQL, Docker, & more to execute a GO-TO-MARKET Strategy.

 ## 👨🏻‍💻 Code

-- DSA with Go via LeetCode and AlgoExpert (Daily)
+- DSA with Go (LeetCode and AlgoExpert)
-- Docker and Kubernetes Certifications (WIP)
+- Docker, Kubernetes, & Cloud Certifications (Docker Exam WIP - Learning via Acloudguru)
-- Web Dev with React / Go (SaaS platform under TekSrc)
+- Web Dev with React / Go (SaaS platform for Appraisal Management Companies)

 ### 🧰 Skills and Tools
 TODO: Make icons